gojimmypi/arduino/README.md

 (yes, the Arduino IDE wants to use its OWN version of avrdude, regardless of what you may have installed!)

-..and add this lines right after the PROGRAMMER DEFINITIONS header
+..and add this lines right after the PROGRAMMER DEFINITIONS header:

 ```
 programmer